Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Results

 Both samples exhibit similar behavior with respect to sound propagation throughout the adsorption and desorption processes.
 As RH increases, the sound speeds (both longitudinal and shear) gradually decrease, followed by a steeper decline with the onset of capillary condensation.
 The minimum in $v_{\rm L}$ is observed around $p/p_0 =$ 0.85, where the adsorbed fluid almost completely fills the pores.
 For longitudinal waves, this is followed by a marked increase in speed.
 In contrast, $v_{\rm S}$ levels off and continues gradually decreasing as maximum saturation is reached.
 At the beginning of desorption, $v_{\rm L}$ gradually decreases while $v_{\rm S}$ increases, following the same slope observed during the end of adsorption.
 As the hysteresis in mass adsorption closes, both speeds rise back toward the values observed at the lowest relative humidity.
 The increase in $v_{\rm S}$ is more dramatic than in $v_{\rm L}$, resembling the hysteresis loop observed in the adsorption isotherms.

-The longitudinal wave speed in sample C exhibits a hysteresis gap ($\sim$30 \si{m/s}) that remains open below $p/p_0 =$ 0.6.
-To ensure that this is not an artifact of the cross-correlation technique (e.g. caused by a difference in the shape of the waveforms), the sound speed was also determined by comparing only the initial descent of each waveform.
-With this method, the difference between adsorption and desorption decreased but remained noticeable ($\sim$20 \si{m/s}).
+{The longitudinal and shear wave speeds in sample C exhibit a hysteresis gap ($\sim$30 \si{m/s} and $\sim$20 \si{m/s}, respectively) that remains open below $p/p_0 =$ 0.6.} To ensure that this is not an artifact of the cross-correlation technique (e.g. caused by a difference in the shape of the waveforms), the sound speed was also determined by comparing only the initial descent of each waveform.
+With this method, the difference between adsorption and desorption decreased but remained noticeable ($\sim$20 \si{m/s}). {We note that prior to the experimental results presented in this work, sample V was used for initial adsorption and ultrasonic testing.
+During these tests, sample V was exposed to humidity swings between 12\% and 98\%.
+It is plausible that sample V had already undergone its adsorption-induced hysteresis.}